sebastian-zieba/PACMAN/docs/source/index.rst

 .. image:: media/Pacman_V2.gif

 ``PACMAN`` is a pipeline to reduce and analyze Hubble/Wide Field Camera 3 (WFC3) observations of transiting exoplanets.
-The pipeline runs end-to-end, beginning with a time series of 2D images and ending with transmission or emission spectra, or phase-curves of the planet. ``PACMAN`` supports simultaneous fitting of multiple visits and spectroscopic wavelength bins.
+The pipeline runs end-to-end, beginning with a time series of 2D images and ending with transmission spectra, emission spectra, or phase curves of the planet. ``PACMAN`` supports simultaneous fitting of multiple visits and spectroscopic wavelength bins.

 The main steps in the pipeline are: